Guardians vs. Phillies Player Props Betting Odds

-Player prop betting options for Bryson Stott, Jose Ramirez and others are available in the Philadelphia Phillies-Cleveland Guardians matchup at Progressive Field on Saturday, starting at 7:10 PM ET.
+You can see player prop bet odds for Bryson Stott, Jose Ramirez and others on the Philadelphia Phillies and Cleveland Guardians ahead of their matchup at 1:40 PM ET on Sunday at Progressive Field.

 Bet on this matchup or its props with BetMGM!